What is the Gloucester House school offer?

 It is very important for Gloucester House that ALL of our children enjoy success and achievement and make good progress in learning.

-- progress in all National curriculum subjects and Personal social development using the B Squared assessment tool – based on the National curriculum programs of study broken down into in small steps)
+progress in all National curriculum subjects and Personal social development using SOLAR for schools tool – based on the National curriculum programs of study broken down into in small steps)

 We use the information we have about each child to plan a personal programme of SEN support.
 This is developed in partnership with parents/carers and the child.
 It will include short term targets and will describe how we will support your child to achieve these targets.